theanam/webrtc-test-suite/README.md

 > Functions that return a promise has a `silent` version that does not reject the promise on error.
 Instead returns null.
 Good for working with `async-await`.

 > Functions that accepts the `verbose` (Boolean) argument, will generate logs in the console if `verbose` is set to `true`.
 Default is `false`.

+> Function that accepts a timeout, that will automatically reject if the internal request does not fulfill before time. setting the timeout to `0` will disable timeout.
+The default timeout for peer connection related functions is 30000ms (30 seconds) and for media capture is 60000ms (1 minute).
 ### 0. `checkFeatureSupport`:
 > Please note: *Feaeture detection is not the primary objective of this tool, Detecting if the feature actually works is the primary objective.
 Feature detection is provided just as an additional tool*